Global dividend payments reached a record high in the third quarter of 2018, but which individual shares paid the most?

 That puts headline growth for global dividend payments at 5.1% compared to the same quarter last year.

-At the same time, the United States, Canada, Taiwan, and India all saw all-time record quarterly payouts, while Chinese dividends finally returned to growth, after three years of decline.
+The United States, Canada, Taiwan, and India all saw all-time record quarterly payouts, while Chinese dividends finally returned to growth, after three years of decline.

-At the same time, strong underlying growth was masked by a stronger dollar.
 Underlying growth, which strips out exchange rate volatility and special dividend payments, stood a 9.2%.

 Which companies paid the most in dividends?